USDA vs. FHA: Which Loan Is Better? | 2025

 Prequalification is another option where the mortgage lender makes a decision based on the information you provide.
 However, preapproval involves a more thorough check, including a credit history report and documentation like tax documents and pay stubs.

-The USDA home loan process might take longer than an FHA loan, as USDA loans undergo double underwriting—first by the lender, then by the USDA.
+One big difference between USDA and FHA is that the USDA home loan process might take longer than an FHA loan, as USDA loans undergo double underwriting—first by the lender, then by the USDA.
 Automatic underwriting by the USDA requires a credit score of 640 or higher.
 Manual underwriting, which extends the loan closing time, is for those with scores below 640.
 A USDA loan typically closes in 30 to 45 days.

 An FHA loan also takes about 30 to 45 days to close, depending on the application process and underwriting duration.
 The application and origination phases may take 1–5 business days.
 Processing and underwriting times also depend on how promptly you provide the necessary documentation.